FlorentCLMichel/Machiavelli/Readme.md

 *Update:* Technically, multiplayer is now implemented.
 However, each player can see the other player' cards, which is far from optimal...
 A proper multiplayer version is yet to be implemented.

+## Requirements

+The game currently requires an ansi-compatible terminal (or terminal emulator) with support for true colours.

 ## Build

 To build this game, you need a Rust compiler (probably at least version 1.41.0; I tested it with rustc version 1.51.0).
 If you have cargo installed, you may build it by running `cargo build --release`.
 The executable can be found in the folder `target/release`.